trdroid/Android-Examples/Fragments/README.md

 ### Availability

 The Fragment class was released with Android 3.0 (API Level 11).
+The Activity class in and above API Level 11 is aware of the Fragment class.

 Android provided a support library to make the Fragments available to devices running Android 1.6 (API Level 4) or higher.
+The Activity class below API Level 11 has no knowledge of the Fragment class.
+Therefore for API Level < 11, Android provided a Fragment-aware Activity class in the support library android.support.v4.app.FragmentActivity.

 ### Details